-While hiring challenges are certainly going to be present this holiday season, it does provide an opportunity for staffing companies to team up with companies that may not normally turn to staffing firms for their hiring needs.
-Now is the time to reach out to prospective clients that may have holiday hiring needs and establish the benefits of working with your staffing firm.
+While finding seasonal workers are certainly going to be present this holiday season, it does provide an opportunity for staffing companies to team up with companies that may not normally turn to staffing firms for their hiring needs.
+Now is the time to reach out to prospective clients that may need to find seasonal workers and establish the benefits of working with your staffing firm.
 An easy way to search for these prospective clients is by using your ATS to search for companies that work in the in-demand industries noted above.
 A simple email and call campaign can be put together to reach out to these prospective clients.
 You’ll want to finalize your holiday orders early though, as it may take longer to fill positions this year.

 Once you have your holiday orders, setting a strategy for filling these orders will be essential.
-Below are a few tips to think about as you find workers this holiday season.
+Below are a few tips to think about as you are finding seasonal workers this holiday season.

 - Sign-on bonuses